CK7373/Ramen-rater_app/README.md

 claire.kariuki@student.moringaschool.com

 License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License see the LICENSE file for details